bjarneck/bjarneck.eu/_pages/research.md

 ## Work in Progress
 ### Under review
-Election Salience Revisited: How Elections (Do Not) Boost Affective Polarization.
-_With Elie Michel._

 Re-Ostracizing the Radical Right?
 Quasi-Experimental Evidence from an Election Panel.
 _With Jochem Vanagt, Laura Jacobs, and Jean-Benoit Pilet_